CharlieC115/MS3-NSC-Volunteer-Hours/README.md

 Fixed issue where lesson header would scroll with table
 * Moved the header into its own row outside of the template for loop and class that is targeted for the styles overflow.

+Fixed issue where dropdown for activity wasn't showing correctly in lesson edit and how if a user edited a lesson it over wrote the original users username
+* Input activity.activity_name instead of activity.lesson_type in html. used insert on istead of update and dictionary to target indiviual fields in the edit lessons page.

 ### Performance Testing

 #### Performance